 Here we go.

 I can highly recommend the (British) publication “Crochet Unravelled“.
-It is inexpensive, unpretentious and simple.
+It is simple, unpretentious and simple.
+You can easily get a second hand one!
+It feels a bit more like a brochure than a book, but it did the trick for me!
 I found it useful at the beginning, then switched to the internet and then back to the book.
 Unfortunately, it is only “inexpensive” via Amazon.co.uk not so via Amazon.com.
 But I am sure you can find a simple basic book from the library.
 Nothing too clever.
 Keep it simple.

 The reason, why I suggest you get a book, is that you can sit in bed or on the sofa with it and not hurt your back sitting at the computer (all the time).

 Step 1: Holding the Wool & a Chain Stitch

 Get used to holding the wool in the “correct” manner and practice doing a “chain” (the equivalent to “casting on” in knitting.
 I probably did about 20 chains – re doing them and re doing them.

 This super simple basic “Learn to Crochet a Chain Stitch” process, can take a fair while.
 Be patient with yourself.
 The tension (ie how you hold your yarn and hook) are key at this stage!

 Now let’s look at a slip knot and chain:

 Step 2: Practice a Double Stitch (British) / Single Stitch (US)